sjq1412/fullstackopen2023/README.md

 - Flux-architecture and Redux - [x] - September 27, 2023
 - Many reducers - [x] - September 28, 2023
-- Communicating with server in a redux application - [ ]
+- Communicating with server in a redux application - [x] - October 23, 2023
-- Connect - [ ]
+- React Query, useReducer and the context - [ ]

 ### [Part 7 - React router, custom hooks, styling app with CSS and webpack](https://fullstackopen.com/en/part7)